 I am so very excited that you asked ;0)

-When you are at a breaking point, the first thing you can do is ask yourself what the heck it is?
+If you are in a place as described above, the first thing you can do is ask yourself what the heck it is?
 What is going on for you right now?
 It may be fear of what might happen and the thought that you will not know how to, or if you can, handle it.

 After examination, and some possible clarity, it is my most humble opinion the absolute best thing anyone can do is pour one's heart out to God.
 Talk to Him, and tell Him what you are afraid of, and what your biggest fears are.